 - 4. Select the connection name from the drop-down menu. - 5.
 If required, select the Filter check box and provide filter information in the appropriate fields.
 Click Next. - 6.
-Select the check boxes for the procedures you want to monitor, or select the Select All check box next to the Stored Procedure column to select all of the listed procedures. - 7.
-Click Add.
+Select the check boxes for the procedures you want to monitor, or select the Select All check box next to the Stored Procedure column to select all of the listed procedures.

+7. Click Add.

-The Add Stored Procedure for monitoring pane opens displaying the selected procedures with monitoring enabled, as shown in the following image.
+The Add Stored Procedure for monitoring pane opens displaying the selected procedures with monitoring enabled.